ATG-Anubis/notes-pbv/src/site/notes/Notes/Sec 1/English/How to write a text in English.md

 >- The body
 >- The conclusion

-What are the three parts of a body paragraph?
+>[!Question]- What are the three parts of a body paragraph?
-    - The topic sentence (Which states the main idea of the paragraph)
+>- The topic sentence (Which states the main idea of the paragraph)
-    - The body sentences (Which gives the details)
+>- The body sentences (Which gives the details)
-    - The concluding sentence (Which sums up the main idea of the paragraph)
+>- The concluding sentence (Which sums up the main idea of the paragraph)

 ## Introductions and conclusions

-- What purpose does an introduction serve?
+>[!Question]- What purpose does an introduction serve?
-    - It clarifies what the essay is about
+>- It clarifies what the essay is about
-    - It grabs the reader's interest
+>- It grabs the reader's interest

-- How do you grab the reader's interest?
+>[!Question]- How do you grab the reader's interest?
-    - By using a hook
+>- By using a hook

-- What are the different types of hooks?
+>[!Question]- What are the different types of hooks?
-    - The rhetorical question (ex: What do you think of when you hear about the words "health food?")
+>- The rhetorical question (ex: What do you think of when you hear about the words "health food?")
-    - Presenting a surprising fact / The 'showing –not telling' (ex: The sugar-coated purple cereal is disappearing as you slurp it down with chocolate milk)
+>- Presenting a surprising fact / The 'showing –not telling' (ex: The sugar-coated purple cereal is disappearing as you slurp it down with chocolate milk)
-    - Presenting a problem
+>- Presenting a problem

-- What is the envelope strategy?
+>[!Question]- What is the envelope strategy?
-    - It is when you open and close your essay the same way
+>- It is when you open and close your essay the same way